collective/collective.upgrade/README.rst

       -u, --username
                             Specify username to use during the upgrade (if not provided, a special user will run the upgrade).
-      -p, --disable-pdb
+      -D, --pdb
-                            When upgrading a portal disable start of pdb post mortem.
+                            When upgrading a portal enable post-mortem debugging.

     upgrades:
       -U, --skip-portal-upgrade